zayneb-n/Zayneb-Nouiri/README.md

-# Hi 👋, I'm Zayneb Nouiri
+# Hi 👋, I'm Zayneb

 A passionate Data Scientist & ML Developer who thrives to contribute to the domain.
 - 📧 How to reach me: [zaynebnouiri2021@gmail.com](mailto:zaynebnouiri2021@gmail.com) or [LinkedIn](https://linkedin.com/in/zeineb-nouiri)